HTTP-APIs/hydrus/STARTING.md

 * "Server": the server performs the calculation and responds: "Mars!"

 ### Stack
-* initial version: local in-memory low-footprint actors with a cache (Mongo or Redis), supported by ZeroMQ
+* initial version: local Flask and in-memory low-footprint actors reading from local vocabularies, use ZeroMQ;
+* development version: use a cache (Mongo or Redis) for documents and try to represent a graph;
-* development version: add a some kind of graph database
+* stable version: add a some kind of graph database under the cache layer;
 * ...

+### Implementation

+#### Starting idea
+* Let Flask and the Actor System to communicate via ZeroMQ.
+Major concern: how to make the worker to be run into a Request (maybe implementing Celery could be easier in the beginning).